ovh/docs/pages/cloud/private-cloud/nsx_configurer_le_firewall_distribue/guide.en-gb.md

 #### Sections

-Sections are rules folder that allow better segmentation and easier management.<br>
+Sections are rules folders that allow better segmentation and easier management.<br>
 Sections are applied from top to bottom.<br>
 That means that in the case of conflicting rules in different sections, the rule within the section with the highest priority will be applied.

 #### Rules

-Rule manage identified service(s) from specified source(s) to specified destination(s).<br>
+Rules manage identified service(s) from specified source(s) to specified destination(s).<br>
 Rules are applied from top to bottom.<br>
 The first rule that matches the traffic overrides all the other rules below.<br>
 That means that in the case of conflicting rules within a section, the rule with the highest priority (lowest number) will be applied.